 2. Why insist that God is perfect and unlimited?

 a.
-If even we can think of a better then God is not worthy of worship.
+If even we can think of something better, then God is not worthy of worship.

 b.
 This is what a number of the proofs for the existence of God prove.

 c.
 If He's the source of all, then He must transcend the limiting

 I. Omnipotent (Can God make a round square?)